 "The University of Missouri was established in 1839.
 It has been in continuous operation except for a few months during the Civil War when its buildings and grounds were occupied by troops.

 Mu of Delta Gamma was founded therefore in somewhat of a reform spirit.
-Her girls saw the evils of the fraternity system as it existed and believed they were not inherent in the system as such, but in fraternities as they were conducted at Missouri.
-These girls believed that fraternity women should first of all be students; else they were not loyal either to their parents or to the university.
+Her girls saw the evils of the fraternity system as it existed and believed they were not inherent in the system as such, but in fraternities, as they were conducted at Missouri.
+These girls thought that fraternity women should first of all be students; else they were not loyal either to their parents or to the university.
 They believed that fraternity women should be leaders and helpers in all student activities and organizations; that they should be democratic."

 from The History of Delta Gamma